Agronomy

 - Participants will be divided into three groups.
 Each participant must stay with their assigned group until they are told otherwise by the contest supervisor.

-- Detailed instructions for identification and grain grading are found in Appendixes B and C, respectively.
+- An identification list is found in Appendix Detailed instructions for grain grading are found in Appendix C.

-- Legible writing and proper spelling are required and will be considered in scoring.
-Points will be deducted for misspelling.
+- Legible writing and proper spelling are required and will be considered in Points will be deducted for misspelling according to the grain grading rules.

 Format